theblitz/ObservableCollections/README.md

 ### Installing

+The library can be included in your application in one of two ways:

+## Source
-Download the zip file and unpack into your project directory.
+Download the zip file and unpack into your project directory or checkout.
 ```
 Go to File->Project Structure.
 Ensure that the module is included in the moduels of the application.